taolson/Admiran/doc/Compiler.md

 The overall pipeline looks like:

-`source > tokenize > parse`: go from source code file of a module to its initial Abstract Syntax Tree (AST) representation
+### `source -> tokenize -> parse -> AST transformation passes -> STG -> codegen`
+A module's text is tokenized, then parsed into an Abstract Syntax Tree (AST).
+From there it is run through a sequence of AST transformation passes.
+All of the collected module ASTs are combined and lowered to a Spineless, Tagless G-machine representation (STG), which is then converted to x86-64 assembly code.

-`AST pipeline passes (as defined in mirac.m):`
+### AST transformation passes (as defined in `mirac.m`):

     [ reifyImports
     , reifyDefns isDefData        || reify data type and constructor names early for desugaring constructor patterns